grahamwhaley/cc-oci-runtime.org/INSTALL_DOCKER.rst

     sudo rpm -ivh --nodeps --force https://download.clearlinux.org/current/x86_64/os/Packages/linux-container-testing-extra-4.5-9.x86_64.rpm
     #Note: Ignore the errorldconfig:*
     #/usr/lib64/libguile-2.0.so.22.7.2-gdb.scm is not an ELF file - it has the wrong magic bytes at the start.*
-    #Note (if you want the bleeding edge even for the first 3): Use swupd bundle-add <XXX> -u http://clearlinux-sandbox.jf.intel.com/update -F staging*

 Check QEMU-lite
 ~~~~~~~~~~~~~~~